 No data areas

-The first action of the ECDIS display re-draw should be to cover the entire screen with the NODTA area colour fill and the AP(NODATA03) area pattern.
+The first action of the ECDIS display re-draw should be to fill the entire screen using colour token NODTA, then fill the entire screen using area pattern NODATA03.
 These will remain to identify any area not subsequently covered by chart information as a no data area.
-The NODATA03 area pattern and NODTA colour fill are assigned drawing priority 0 (Table 10) and viewing group 11050 (Table 12).
+The NODATA03 area pattern and NODTA colour fill are assigned drawing priority 0 (Table 9) and viewing group 11050 (Table 11).

 An indication "refer to the official chart" is required if the display includes waters for which no ENC at appropriate scale exists.